himmAllRight/himmAllRight-source/content/notes/server-transition-plan.md

 - [ ] Network so Containers on main network
 - [ ] Auto Backups

+## Transition Steps

+- [ ] Export All Proxmox VMs
+- [ ] Export All Proxmox Containers
+- [ ] Run Test install (attached drive)
+- [ ] BACKUP EVERYTHING
+- [ ] Install OS
+- [ ] Setup ZFS
+- [ ] Import Pools
+- [ ] Setup KVM/QEMU
+- [ ] Setup LXC/LCD
+- [ ] Configure Bridged Network
+- [ ] Import VMs/Contaienrs

 ## Notes

 - So, I just installed [cockpit](http://cockpit-project.org/) on the test server.
 It's been a long time since I have used it, and it has really improved.
 It has interfaces to my VMs and docker containers.
 It's not as extensive as Proxmox, but honestly, goes enough of the way there for me.

+- Now that I am using Ubuntu/Fedora systems as my main OS, I should be able to easily remote manage using virt-manager as well.
+Works so far on my test server.

+- I have setup ZFS stuff on the test server.
+However, I won't really be able to test the pool import until I test it on the actual server.

+- I am thinking that I will setup a vpn VM that I can use for remote access to the network.
+This might be the most secure way to do remote management anyway.